Serviceable Available Market

 Why is SAM important for businesses?

 SAM is important for businesses because it helps them focus their resources on the most profitable market segments and maximise their return on investment.
-By defining and sizing their SAM, businesses can tailor their product or service offerings, pricing strategies, and marketing messages to meet their target customers’ specific needs and preferences.
+By defining and sizing it, businesses can tailor their product or service offerings, pricing strategies, and marketing messages to meet their target customers’ specific needs and preferences.

 How do businesses determine their SAM?